 - Blood-clotting disorders like sickle cell disease

 Your retina specialist can typically diagnose CRAO or BRAO through a comprehensive dilated eye exam.
-Your doctor may also use ocular coherence tomography (OCT) and fluorescein angiography to assist with your specific diagnosis and treatment plan.
+Your doctor may also use ocular coherence tomography (OCT) and fluorescein angiography (Shah 2015) to assist with your specific diagnosis and treatment plan.

 Treatment and Prognosis